templexxx/reedsolomon/README.md

 This section assumes you know the basics of Reed-Solomon encoding.
 A good start is this [Backblaze blog post](https://www.backblaze.com/blog/reed-solomon/).

-There are only two public function in the package: Encode, Reconst and NewMatrix
+There are only three public function in the package: Encode, Reconst and NewMatrix

 NewMatrix: return a [][]byte for encode and reconst